-A federal tax deferral option the IRS offers taxpayers who expect to be able to pay their taxes within a few months is a short-term payment plan.
+If you’re looking to defer a federal tax payment, the IRS offers taxpayers who expect to be able to pay their taxes within a few months a short-term payment plan.
 This option lets you avoid IRS collection notices and actions by agreeing to pay what you owe within a few months.

 No Set-Up Fee, But Penalties and Interest Apply